anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 a new controller for the cluster.
 How does zookeeper do it?
 Zookeeper always expects heartbeats to be sent from the all the brokers in the cluster and if a heartbeat isn't received with a certain interval, then the zookeeper assumes the broker to be non functional.
-(This interval is governed by ZOO_TICK_TIME which by default is 2000 ms) So, if the controller doesn't send a heartbeat within ZOO_TICK_TIME ms, a controller election takes place.
+(This interval is governed by `ZOO_TICK_TIME` which by default is 2000 ms) So, if the controller doesn't send a heartbeat within `ZOO_TICK_TIME` ms, a controller re-election takes place and another broker is made the controller instead.

 Also, the controller's job description includes
  * Monitoring the health of all the other brokers in the cluster.